-State Description Status Codes, Orders & Resources South Dakota (LR) Beginning in 2010, the SD utilities switched from receiving performance incentives to receiving a fixed percentage of lost revenues.
+State Lost Revenue and Decoupling Description Status Codes, Orders & Resources South Dakota (LR) Beginning in 2010, the SD utilities switched from receiving performance incentives to receiving a fixed percentage of lost revenues.
 MidAmerican and OtterTail Power converted in 2010 and 2011, respectively.
 Black Hills and Xcel Energy began recovering in 2011 as well.
 NorthWestern Energy is expected to file a lost revenue mechanism in the near future.
 All programs are still in the pilot phase and have not been incorporated into the base rate cases yet.
 They all allow for riders with annual true-ups for the recovery of lost revenues.
-Approved (2010) Dockets EL11-012; GE10-001; EL11-002; EL11-013; GE12-001 Vermont An RPC decoupling program was approved for Green Mountain Power under the Alternative Regulation Plan.
+Approved (2010) Dockets EL11-012; GE10- 001; EL11-002; EL11-013; GE12-001 Vermont An RPC decoupling program was approved for Green Mountain Power under the Alternative Regulation Plan.
 Rates can be adjusted up to four times per year with an annual reconciliation on allowed earnings.
 Changes in base rates cannot exceed ~2% per year.
 CVPS was also approved for decoupling in 2008.
-Approved (2007) Dockets 7175, 7176 & 7336 Virginia (LR) Virginia Code Section 56-585.1 allows for revenue recovery related to energy efficiency programs.
-In 2010 and 2011, Dominion Virginia Power applied for lost revenue recovery but was denied both times.
-The Comission did not find the calculation of lost revenues specific enough and lacked adequate evidence linking these lost revenues back to energy efficiency programs Pending (2010) Docket: PUE-2010-00084; Docket: PUE-2011-00093 Washington The Washington Utilities and Transportation Commission (WUTC) approved decoupling mechanisms for PSE on June 25, 2013.
+Approved (2007) Dockets 7175, 7176 & 7336 Washington The Washington Utilities and Transportation Commission (WUTC) approved decoupling mechanisms for PSE on June 25, 2013.
 The commission will allow PSE to increase rates by 3.34% this year, and over the next 3-4 years, a maximum of 3% of its revenue with any excess amounts above the 3% recovered in the following year.
-Approved (2013) Docket UE-121373 Wisconsin Decoupling was approved for WPSC in December 2008 (specified as a "Revenue Stabilization Mechanism"), allowing the utility to pursue a four-year pilot program.
-WPSC is required to pursue three community-based pilots, which will be regularly reviewed (at 2, 12, 24, and 30 months).
-True-ups occur annually and over- or under-collection is capped at approximately \$14 million.
-Approved - Pilot (2008) Dockets 6680-UR-116 (WPL) & 6690-UR-119 (WPSC) Wyoming (LR) A tracking adjustment mechanism that includes direct lost revenue recovery was approved for a small service territory covered by Montana Dakota Utilities.
+Approved (2013) Docket UE-121373 Wisconsin A 4-year decoupling pilot by Wisconsin Public Service Corporation (WPS) was initially approved in December 2008.
+In a rate case completed in December 2012, the pilot was extended with a modified Revenue Stabilization Mechanism (RSM).
+The new RSM is based on a Total Rate Case Margin instead of a Total Rate Case Margin per Customer, intending to remove the sensitivity related to sales per customer.
+Using a future test year to determine the revenue requirement, the utility compares the total target revenue with actual revenue and defers the difference, subject to carrying costs based on approved short-term debt rate.
+The margin equals the total revenue for each tariff, less the costs associated with the annual per-kWh value established for monitored fuel costs, and excluding any surcharges, credits, taxes, or similar charges.
+The formula for calculating an over-or-under collection is: actual margin minus ratecase forecasted margin established in the most recent rate proceeding.
+The new RPS will be in effect on a pilot basis until WPS' next general rate order, expected for the 2014 and/or 2015 test years.
+Approved Docket No. 6690-UR-121 Wyoming (LR) A tracking adjustment mechanism that includes direct lost revenue recovery was approved for a small service territory covered by Montana Dakota Utilities.
 The adjustment applies to all MDU customers to recover costs and lost revenues for load management programs only.
 Approved (2007) Docket No. 20004-65-ET-06